-We hope that you enjoyed this discussion on horror podcasts–it’s an eclectic bunch of channels, but if you’re a horror junkie, you now have hours of content at your fingertips and all for the low-low price of your time and attention!
-The popular Lore Podcast did not make the cut here, as it isn’t fully horror-based, but we do have a list of some of the scariest Lore episodes you can check out.
-Let us know what you think about these podcasts and let us know if you feel we should include other horror channels in any future podcast discussions?
+We hope that you enjoyed this discussion on horror podcasts.
+It’s an eclectic bunch of channels, but if you’re a horror junkie, you now have hours of content at your fingertips, and all for the low price of your time and attention.
+The popular Lore Podcast did not make the cut here as it isn’t fully horror-based, but we do have a list of some of the scariest Lore episodes you can check out.
+Let us know what you think about these podcasts, and let us know if you feel we should include other horror channels in any future podcast discussions.

 - The best scary podcasts to keep you up all night

 - Digital Trends Staff Picks: Our favorite movies and TV shows of 2020